RichardRed0x/politeia-digest/issue-023.md

 ## Other News

-Politeia's redesign is live on [testnet](https://test-proposals.decred.org/) and feedback or testing is welcome.
+Politeia's redesign is live on [testnet](https://test-proposals.decred.org/) and feedback, testing is welcome.
 Most of the reported issues have already been addressed.
-The database will soon be reset for another round of testing focusing on the signup and onboarding process, if that goes smoothly the redesign should be making its way to the live site soon.
+The database will soon be reset for another round of testing focusing on the signup and onboarding process.
+If that goes smoothly the redesign should be making its way to the live site soon.

-DCP0005 (for the block header commitments [proposal](https://proposals.decred.org/proposals/0a1ff846ec271184ea4e3a921a3ccd8d478f69948b984445ee1852f272d54c58)) is undergoing final [review](https://github.com/davecgh/dcps/blob/dcp0005/dcp-0005/dcp-0005.mediawiki) and should soon be [merged](https://github.com/decred/dcps/blob/master/dcp-0005/dcp-0005.mediawiki).
+DCP0005 (the [proposal](https://proposals.decred.org/proposals/0a1ff846ec271184ea4e3a921a3ccd8d478f69948b984445ee1852f272d54c58) to change the block header commitments) is undergoing final [review](https://github.com/davecgh/dcps/blob/dcp0005/dcp-0005/dcp-0005.mediawiki) and should soon be [merged](https://github.com/decred/dcps/blob/master/dcp-0005/dcp-0005.mediawiki).

 From Sep 13 until Oct 9 there were: